memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 :::info

-You can install MemgraphDB and Memgraph Lab as separate components or you can use **Memgraph Platform** Docker image.
-Memgraph Platform contains MemgraphDB, Memgraph Lab and mgconsole.
+You can install MemgraphDB and Memgraph Lab as separate components or you can use the **Memgraph Platform** Docker image.
+Memgraph Platform contains MemgraphDB, Memgraph Lab, mgconsole and MAGE.
 It is the recommended installation option, and it isn't part of this tutorial.

-If you want to install Memgraph Platform, please follow the [Memgraph Platform Docker documentation](https://memgraph.com/docs/memgraph/install-memgraph-on-windows-docker).
+If you want to install Memgraph Platform, please follow the [Memgraph Platform installation guide](https://memgraph.com/docs/memgraph/install-memgraph-on-windows-docker).

 :::